Gavin Barwell: Mental Health (Discrimination) (No. 2) Bill (2012–13)

 On 14 June 2012, Barwell announced that, having come fourth in the Private Members Bill ballot, he would introduce the Mental Health (Discrimination) Bill.
 The legislation is designed to remove automatic bans from people who have received treatment for mental illness from undertaking jury service, being removed as directors of companies and as MPs.

 The Bill was introduced in June 2012 and passed its Second Reading on 14 September 2012, supported by all political parties before passing its committee stage in October 2012 with the full support of all committee members.
 The Report stage and Third Reading of the Bill passed the Commons on 30 November 2012 before the Bill moved to the House of Lords where it was sponsored by Lord Stevenson of Coddenham.
 The bill passed its first reading in the Lords on 3 December 2012 and its third reading on 11 February 2013.
 The Bill became an Act of Parliament after receiving Royal Assent on 28 February 2013.

 Lillian's Law

-Lillian's Law is a law-reform campaign named after Lillian Groves, a 14-year-old constituent of Barwell's who was killed outside her home in New Addington by a driver under the influence of drugs.
+Lillian's Law is a law-reform campaign named after Lillian Groves, a 14-year-old constituent of Barwell's who was killed outside her home in New Addington in 2010 by a driver who was under the influence of cannabis.
 He was sentenced to eight months' imprisonment, reduced to four months by entering a plea of guilty at the earliest opportunity.

 Barwell successfully lobbied the Prime Minister, David Cameron to introduce legislation to make driving under the influence of drugs a similar offence to driving under the influence of alcohol.
 Cameron met the Groves family and legislation was included in the 2012 Queen's Speech.
 The legislation created a new offence under the Crime and Courts Act 2013.